-But our favourite thing about staying here was how comfortable and utterly relaxing a hotel it is.
-Charming owner Rui and his staff go out of their way to make you feel welcome from the moment you arrive, and look after you magnificently throughout your stay.
-Unforgettable.
+But our favourite thing about staying at Pensao Agricola was how comfortable and utterly relaxing a hotel it is.
+Charming owner Rui and his staff go out of their way to make you feel welcome from the moment you arrive, and look after you magnificently throughout.
+Best of all, since our stay a delightfully restored tavern has been added just down the road, giving guests the option to book one of five suites in this annex if Pensao Agricola's rooms are full.

 - A perfect base for the eastern Algarve's picturesque countryside, quaint villages and breathtakingly beautiful beaches